 Gestalt therapy techniques emphasize personal responsibility for attaining one's psychological and physical needs.
 A Gestalt therapist may consider issues like freedom and responsibility, the immediacy of experience, and your role in creating meaning in your life.

-Gestalt therapy is often a holistic approach that may aim to resolve conflicts and ambiguities stemming from the inability to integrate various personality features.
+Therapy using Gestalt psychology is often a holistic approach that may aim to resolve conflicts and ambiguities stemming from the inability to integrate various personality features.

 Participants may be urged to discuss memories and concerns using the present tense in therapy.
 The therapist might dramatize conflicts to help participants make sense of their problems.
 For example, a therapist could ask clients to act out situations to bring out thoughts and perceptions they may have repressed.